 Reminder : system restore only affects system files, registry, Windows settings and programs installed between now and the date at which you restore your computer.
 If you want to know which programs need to be reinstalled after the system restoration, just select a restore point and click on the "Scan for affected programs" button at the bottom of the list.

 With Windows 8, 8.1, 10 and 11, there are 3 ways to start the system restore : from Windows, from the installation DVD or in case of problems at startup.

 Warning : since Windows 10, system restore is not enabled by default.
 If Windows already bug, it's too late to use this feature.

 To create a restore point, all you have to do is open file explorer and right-click "Properties" on "Computer" (or "This PC" since Windows 10).

 Then, click on "Advanced system settings".

 As you can see, on Windows 8 or 8.1, the protection (system restore) is enabled by default for the C drive (which contains Windows).

-However, this isn't the case under Windows 10.
+However, this is no longer the case on Windows 10 and 11.